IshaanOhri/GitHub-Pages/README.md

 <br>

 <p align="center">
-  Deploying a simple website on GitHub Pages with a custom domain
+  Publishing a simple website on GitHub Pages with a custom domain
 </p>

 ## Contributing